BYRIO/krita-webdoc-zh/user_manual/loading_saving_brushes.rst

 Sharing a single preset
 ~~~~~~~~~~~~~~~~~~~~~~~

-There's three types of resources a single preset can take:
+There are three types of resources a single preset can take:

 #.
 A Paintoppreset file: This is the preset proper, with the icon and
    the curves stored inside.